LuChenLab/GWPIS/README.md

 # GWPIS: Geometric Weighted Pathway Interaction Score

-GWPIS (Geometric Weighted Pathway Interaction Score) is a framework developed to explore the interaction between SARS-CoV-2 non-structural proteins and host immune pathways.
-The library integrates protein-language models and weighted pathway activity to quantify how SARS-CoV-2 proteins perturb host immune responses at the pathway level.
+GWPIS (Geometric Weighted Pathway Interaction Score) is a framework developed to explore the interaction between SARS-CoV-2 proteins and host immune pathways.
+The library integrates protein-language models and weighted pathway activity to quantify how SARS-CoV-2 proteins interact with host immune responses at the pathway level.

 ## Repository Structure